dardevelin/XFN/README.md

-This is an xchat plugin written in C which adds a custom notification system to a selected list of nicknames/users across the channels you are logged in to.
+This is an xchat plugin written in C which adds a custom notification system to a selected list of nicknames/users across the channels you are logged into.

-Xchat already provides in it's options a way to use system notifications for private messages and highlights or PM's and you rather prefer to get only balloon notifiations from few contacts.
+Xchat already provides in its options a way to use system notifications for private messages and highlights or PM's and you rather prefer to get only balloon notifiations from few contacts.